Trustees and Senior Staff

 He is a fellow of The Chartered Institute of Bankers in Scotland and was a member of the Council of that institute for more than 20 years, serving as President from 2011 to 2013.
 He was also a member of the Board of Management of Coatbridge College for 12 years, serving latterly as Vice Chair.

 As well as the main Board of Trustees of St Andrew’s First Aid, Jim is also a Director of the commercial subsidiary, St Andrew’s First Aid Training and Supplies Limited.

 Dr Neil Ramsay BMedSci (Hons) MBChB MRCP (UK)

-Dr Ramsay has been a volunteer with St Andrew’s First Aid since the age of 16 and it was these initial experiences as a young First Aider that helped inspire him to study medicine at Glasgow University.
+Dr Ramsay has been a volunteer with St Andrew’s First Aid since the age of 16 and it was these initial experiences as a young First Aider that inspired him to study medicine at the University of Glasgow.

 Neil is still an active volunteer and was appointed as a Trustee in 2017.
 Outside of work and First Aid, Neil is a keen hill walker, pianist and holds a black belt in karate.